openfun/richie/UPGRADE.md

 ## Unreleased

+- On frontend, the API interface `base` has been renamed into `dummy`.
 - `<header>`, `<nav>` and `<footer>` DOM structure was updated for better accessibility.
 Make sure to check that everything still renders correctly if you override header or footer blocks in your templates.